-Advocacy efforts on behalf of CLMA members take many forms.
-Resources directed toward a physical presence on Capitol Hill pay several dividends.
-When legislation, regulations, or enforcement actions by the Federal Government and its agencies affect clinical laboratory managers, it is appropriate to first determine whether it would benefit our membership to support, oppose, or remain neutral on the issue.
-Educating our members on these emerging issues is always the goal of the LCRC.
+Advocacy on behalf of CLMA takes many forms.
+Sending CLMA members to Capitol Hill pays several dividends.
+When legislation, regulations or enforcement actions by the Federal Government and its agencies affect clinical laboratories, CLMA assesses whether it would benefit membership to support, oppose or remain neutral on the issues.
+Educating members on existing and emerging issues is imperative for LCRC.

 - Sen. Chuck Grassley – Committee on Finance